Home » Food and Drinks » Oatmeal Chocolate Chip Cookies

 Zucchini adds more nutrition to oatmeal chocolate chip cookies.

 Yes, I just told you my secret ingredient.
 Zucchini is easy to disguise.
 As long as you have enough other stuff in these cookies, they’ll never know.
+You can try carrots too, but do so with caution.
+The last thing you want to do is raise suspicion over all the treats you make.

 This is a small batch of cookies.
 However, if you want to make more, just double all the ingredients on the list.